Pylons/deform/docs/widget.rst

 of :meth:`deform.Field.get_widget_requirements` must use the resource names returned as *logical* references.
-For example, if the requirement name is ``jquery``, and the version id is ``1.4.2``, the caller can take that to mean that the JQuery library should be loaded within the page header via, for example the inclusion of the HTML ``<script type="text/javascript" src="https://deformdemo.pylonsproject.org/static/scripts/jquery-1.4.2.min.js"></script>``
+For example, if the requirement name is ``jquery``, and the version id is ``1.4.2``, the caller can take that to mean that the jQuery library should be loaded within the page header via, for example the inclusion of the HTML ``<script type="text/javascript" src="https://deformdemo.pylonsproject.org/static/scripts/jquery-1.4.2.min.js"></script>``